“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 Grace changes the subject.

 I never walk across the four-lane highway from my day job at the general store to get to my night job at the restaurant across the street, but bum a ride instead.
-I never use the scissor lift at work or work on the vast top shelves of the back stockroom.
-It was one thing for my relatives to be aware of my upcoming legality: regularly forgetting about unlocking the door at night so I would have to sleep in my car til they woke in the morning; the odd smiles to themselves whenever I had a financial setback like a recent car repair; but once it occurs to God I'm receiving human rights he's going to be pissed.
+I never use the scissor lift at work or work on the vast, top shelves of the back stockroom.
+It was one thing for my relatives to be aware of my upcoming legality: regularly forgetting about unlocking the door at night so I would have to sleep in my convertible under the stars til they woke in the morning; the odd smiles to themselves whenever I had a financial setback like a recent car repair; but once it occurs to God I'm receiving human rights he's going to be pissed.

 (Tuesday, 31OCT2000, Halloween)